-established with members of both the SOA and the Employer's designees for the purposes of reviewing all insurance options and cost savings as well as possibly improved coverages.
-The Committee would meet on a regular basis, not less than monthly, and make written proposals for change consideration by both the Governing body and the SOA's principal.
-The cost of any specialist or expert brought before this committee would be the obligation of the party calling same.
-It is anticipated that the Committee will have a recommendation not later than the first half of calendar year 2017 so that the parties will be able to negotiate with said recommendation as part of their collective bargaining for a successor agreement.
+The PBA proposes that an Insurance Design Committee be established with members of both the PBA and the Employer's designees for the purposes of reviewing all insurance options and cost savings as well as possible improved coverages.
+The Committee would meet on a regular basis, not less than monthly, and make written proposals for change for consideration by both the governing body and the PBA's principal.
+The cost of any specialist or expert brought before the Committee would be the obligation of the party calling same.
+It is anticipated that the Committee will have a recommendation not later than the first half of calendar year 2017 so that the parties will be able to negotiate with said recommendation as part of their collective bargaining for a successor contract.

-Article 18, Uniform and Equipment Maintenance and Replacement:
+Article 18, Uniform and Equipment Replacement:

-The SOA proposes a one hundred and fifty dollar (\$150) increase in each calendar year on the clothing allowance.
+The PBA proposes a one-hundred fifty-dollar per calendar year (\$150/yr.) increase in the clothing allowance for each year of the contract.